- Acer Aspire V15 Nitro

 - Vintage VS6

-- The older, non-offset model.
+- The older—could be they’re back, though, I’m not sure—non-offset model.
 Made in Korea.
 I wanted to mess with something and got this really cheap.
 Ended up messing with it pretty badly.

 - Fender Telecaster Thinline